-This banana devil uses the whole banana for a fiendish look.
+This carved banana devil uses the whole banana for a fiendish look.
 The skin of the banana is peeled down to form a devil cape and legs.

 Pinch the top of the banana to form horns and use a knife to carve a devilish expression.
 Instant spookiness!

-Screaming banana face
+Screaming face banana carving

 The intricacy of the carving on this banana is amazing.
 The flesh of bananas is easily sculpted and carved so it’s easty to get great detail.

 Imagine the squeals of delight when your child sees these banana ghosts and pumpkin oranges.
 Just a few supplies and you can make them in a flash.